 - 11.1 The Village's history goes back to pre-Roman times.
 It is one of the oldest villages in Devon.
 It was a village of some wealth and said to be one of the richest areas in Devon due to its nurture of sheep and trade in wool. - 11.2 Throughout most of its early existence, the main source of employment was agriculture.
 This waned with the industrial revolution generating alternative forms of employment, although it is still of some significance locally today.
 With the advent of machinery, the Culm Valley spawned a concentration of paper mills, one of the largest was the Silverton Mill which at its peak had over 350 employees, a significant proportion of whom came from the Village.
 Even though the Silverton Mill is located just outside the Parish boundary, several houses in the Parish were owned by the Mill Company.
-Unfortunately, the Mill closed in 1999 and paper making ceased. - 11.3 There are no longer any large-scale employers within the Parish, meaning that most residents in employment have to commute daily to Exeter or other neighbouring towns and beyond for work.
+However the Mill closed in 1999 and papermaking ceased.
+Most of the buildings have been demolished in anticipation of redevelopment for mixed residential and commercial purposes.
+Also, outside the Parish is the Chitterley Business Centre where sites and buildings are available to provide employment opportunities.
+The Ruffwell Inn, currently closed, may provide work on reopening. - 11.3 There are no longer any large-scale employers within the Parish, meaning that most residents in employment have to commute daily to Exeter or other neighbouring towns and beyond for work.
 A small proportion of the local population is still employed in the Parish in agriculture, education or the retail trade i.e. mainly in the public houses and the shop.
-The Parish is home to the long standing and well-known Exe Valley Brewery at Land Farm.
-The Landmark Trust have made extensive renovations to Silverton Park Stables, which is helping to encourage tourism to the area. - 11.4 There has been a distinct growth in home working, despite the limitations of the local broadband service.
+The Landmark Trust have made extensive renovations to Silverton Park Stables, which is helping to encourage tourism to the area. - 11.4 There has been a distinct growth in home working, especially since the pandemic of 2021, despite the limitations of the local broadband service.
 "Super broadband" service should be available to the whole of the Parish (1 gigabit).
-To help ensure we remain sustainable, our policies support local business development and enterprise in the interest of ensuring that local services and local working opportunities remain available. - 11.5 Local Primary Schools at Silverton, Bickleigh and Stoke Canon serve the Parish, with an average of 20 pupils a year from the Parish moving on to secondary education and to higher education thereafter.
-The community told us during the Community Consultation in 2014 that it would be good to create more local jobs opportunities, particularly so that school leavers feel that they do not have to leave the area to find suitable employment.
+To help ensure we remain sustainable, our policies support local business development and enterprise in the interest of ensuring that local services and local working opportunities remain available. - 11.5 Local Primary Schools at Silverton, Bickleigh, Bradninch and Stoke Canon serve the Parish, with an average of 20 pupils a year from the Parish moving on to secondary education and to higher education thereafter.
+The community told us during the Community Consultation in 2014 that it would be good to create more local job opportunities, particularly so that school leavers feel that they do not have to leave the area to find suitable employment.

-Business and Jobs
+Business and Jobs - Objectives

 - 1. Identify and allocate appropriate sites for business development - 2.
 Establish development criteria and limits for new business development - 3.
 Facilitate high speed broadband by fibre or wireless - 4.
 Protect existing employment space - 5.
 Support development of micro business spaces such as artisan workshops, small offices, live-work units - 6.
-Resist large-scale industrial units
+Resist large-scale industrial units - 7.
+Require new developments to be as close to net zero as possible, with all parking to provide the ability to charge electric vehicles using vehicle-to-grid connectivity when available.

-Policy No. BJ01 Roosters, Babylon Lane Employment Site
+Policy No. BJ01Roosters, Babylon Lane Employment SitePolicy